 FEMA Hazard Mitigation Grant Program (HMGP)

 HMGP Buyout Program: Through New Jersey’s Blue Acres Program, the State has begun funding the acquisition of over 1,000 homes in Sandy-impacted areas subject to repetitive flooding.
 This $300 million program received an initial allocation of $100 million in HMGP funds.
+In addition, the State allocated $100 million of second tranche CDBG-DR funds to support buyouts.
+An additional $9.4 million provided to the State by the USDA is being used to purchase 33 homes in Cumberland County.
 For more information visit the New Jersey Department of Environmental Protection's Blue Acre’s website or access the press announcement here.

 HMGP Local Resiliency Projects: This $50 million program, which was allocated to all 21 counties, helps county and local governments pursue regional and local resiliency projects to better protect the State in the event of a storm or other disaster.
 To access the press announcement click here.